 Leveraging real-time location data, continuous improvement cycles help in identifying and eliminating inefficiencies in the production process, ensuring that optimizations are sustained over time.

-Step 2: Choose the Right Optimization Technologies
+Step 2: Choose the Right Optimization Technologies and manufacturing process optimization software.

 - RTLS & IoT Sensors for real-time tracking.